Help stop the spread of COVID-19

 When you get tested, health care workers will tell you what you need to do to avoid infecting others.
 The vast majority of tests come back negative, but until you get your test results you should behave as you would if you had the virus.
 Stay home and maintain social distancing.
 Keep apart from family members as much as you can.
 If you have symptoms, visit the CDC website to learn more about what to do if you are sick.

-If your test is positive, health care workers will ask where you’ve been recently and who you’ve been near (also known as contact tracing) so that they can let those you’ve been in close contact with know they may have been exposed.
+If your test is positive, health care workers may ask where you’ve been recently and who you’ve been near (also known as contact tracing) so that they can let those you’ve been in close contact with know they may have been exposed.
 Contact tracers will NOT provide your name when they make those calls.

 Keep your distance